01.Limited consumer payoff

-Frequent flyer miles have a limited shelf life; you would have to fly often enough within a limited window of time for there to be any benefit.
+Frequent flyer miles have a limited shelf life; you would have to fly a lot within a limited window of time for there to be any benefit.
 Like gift cards with too many restrictions, frequent flyer miles can be a gift that rarely, if ever, gives.

-One of CHOICE’s shrewdest bargain seekers, Zoya Sheftalovich, puts a fine point on it: “I used to care a lot, but over the past three or four years really cheap fares have become available with the discount carriers and the bigger airlines got stingy and made their points worth less in real terms.
+Over the years we have received considerable consumer input about the questionable value of frequent flyer points.
+One consumer told us: “I used to care a lot, but over the past three or four years really cheap fares have become available with the discount carriers and the bigger airlines got stingy and made their points worth less in real terms.
 Plus they stopped awarding miles on the cheaper tickets.
 Last year I lost about 6000 points from not flying enough.”

 How they add up

 , which awards points per mile, gives you at least 1000 points for every one-way flight if you’re a frequent flyer member.

 - It costs $82.50 to join but is free through Woolworths Everyday Rewards program.

 - You could conceivably come out ahead on points with Qantas on flights less than 1000 miles, but only if you fly often enough that sticking to the same airline makes sense.